Lake Swannanoa, New Jersey: Becoming Lake Swannanoa

 The Ringling estate was purchased by Arthur D. McAllister in 1925 and renamed Lake Swannanoa.
 Plans were created to develop a ritzy golf and country club, the original prospectus calling for elegant high society balls, and racial/ethnic restrictions.
-Due to the great depression this plan never came to fruition, so instead in the 1930s it was developed as a residential community by Ringling Estates Inc. Log cabin style houses were built on small lots as primarily summer homes, and were used as such throughout the 1950s.
+Due to the Great Depression this plan never came to fruition, so instead in the 1930s it was developed as a residential community by Ringling Estates Inc. Log cabin style houses were built on small lots as primarily summer homes, and were used as such throughout the 1950s.
 Although there are a few weekend residents today, most houses are now occupied full-time year-round.
 Many of the current houses are situated on multiple original lots.

-The name Swannanoa is reported to be "derived from the Cherokee word Suwali-Nunna, meaning 'trail of the Suwali tribe,'" however the name was used in this case under the impression that the translation is actually "the beautiful trail."
+The name Swannanoa is reported to be derived from the Cherokee word Suwali Nûⁿnâhi, the name for the Swannanoa Gap in North Carolina.
+However, the name was used in this case under the impression that the translation is actually "the beautiful trail."
 The street names within the development are all named after Native American tribes.

 Today

-Lake Swannanoa (the lake, beach, and shoreline property, not the entire development) is privately owned and operated by the Lake Swannanoa Homeowners Association formerly known as the Swannanoa Sentinal Society, a private non-profit corporation.
+Lake Swannanoa (the lake, beach, and shoreline property, not the entire development) is privately owned and operated by the Lake Swannanoa Homeowners Association formerly known as the Swannanoa Sentinel Society, a private non-profit corporation.
 Membership is by deeded covenant.
 There is a fee to join the covenant, and yearly dues are assessed.
 Access to and use of the lake and property is by permit and restricted to members in good standing.